 How Much Does a Partition Action Cost?

 That is why it is always better for the parties to agree to a partition by appraisal.
 You save money that way.
 There are no attorneys involved.
 Any party in a partition action is going to pay their own attorney’s fees.
-It is money that is wasted if one party forces a partition in a lawsuit.
+It is money that is wasted if one party forces a partition suit.

 Sometimes I am asked, “Well, how do I get back the money for the improvements I spent on the property?”
 That depends on how the title had been held.
 If it was held on co-tenancy as opposed to joint tenancy, one party can recover certain costs of improvements.
 If it is held in joint tenancy before the partition sale, one joint tenant normally cannot recover costs of improvements unless there was an agreement or understanding in writing, as to one party being reimbursed for expenses they incurred on behalf of the entire property.